-- a) TWG meetings will be chaired by an Independent Chair. - b) Partnership Technical Officers or the Chair will report TWG recommendations to the Management Committees of the Partnerships. - c) TWG members will work closely with Technical Officers of the Partnerships, CAG, and the Reef Plan Independent Science Panel. - d) The TWG will consist of: - Operational members: Chair / secretariat / Technical Officers.
-The secretariat and Technical Officers will attend all relevant meetings.
-Operational members will vote. - Core members will attend all meetings when available. - Expert members will attend meetings where their specific expertise is required to address specific agenda items. - Regional members will attend meetings related to their specific region and regional expertise. - e) TWG meetings must be attended by > 50 % of the core members who, along with the Chair and Technical Officers, will determine whether there are sufficient expert and regional members present at the meeting to provide robust advice or review required for endorsement of the tabled agenda items.
+- a) TWG meetings will be chaired by an Independent Chair. - b) Partnership Environmental Data Analyst/s or the Executive Officer will report TWG recommendations to the Management Committees of the Partnerships. - c) TWG members will work closely with Environmental Data Analysts of the Partnerships, CAG, and the Reef Plan Independent Science Panel. - d) The TWG will consist of: - Operational members: Chair / secretariat / Environmental Data Analyst/s.
+The secretariat and Environmental Data Analyst/s will attend all relevant meetings.
+Operational members will vote. - Core members will attend all meetings when available. - Expert members will attend meetings where their specific expertise is required to address specific agenda items. - Regional members will attend meetings related to their specific region and regional expertise. - e) TWG meetings must be attended by > 50 % of the core members who, along with the Chair and Environmental Data Analyst/s, will determine whether there are sufficient expert and

-- f) The core TWG members are expected to convene on at least six separate occasions across the calendar year for full day meetings, which will be held on a rotational basis in Brisbane, Mackay, Cairns, and Townsville. - g) The expert TWG members will convene on up to six separate meetings.
+- regional members present at the meeting to provide robust advice or review required for endorsement of the tabled agenda items. - f) The core TWG members are expected to convene on at least six separate occasions across the calendar year for full day meetings, which will be held on a rotational basis in Brisbane, Mackay, Cairns, and Townsville. - g) The expert TWG members will convene on up to six separate meetings.
 Attendance will be determined by the agenda. - h) Review material will be provided to relevant TWG members at least five business days before the due date for comments.